ts4z/barge-rulebook/src/preface.md

 the 2021 BARGE tournaments; and BARGE being BARGE, and poker players being poker players, some newer games have been made up.

-This version was put together in 2024 from the PDF of the 2021 edition.
-Many formatting errors were introduced.
+In 2024, this version was created from the PDF of the 2021 edition.
+Many formatting errors were introduced in this process.
 Some have even been fixed.

 This rulebook codifies various poker games that may feature, or have been featured, at BARGE.
 It is a supplement for the host casino's rulebook and the